researchpanelasia/rpa-recruitment/README.md

 After completion
 ----------------

-Please submit your code to HR personnel.
+Please submit your code which answers above **2 questions** to HR personnel.

 Thank you!